Deltares/hatyan/README.md

 Installation
 --------

-Install hatyan OPTION 1: Create a separate python environment and install from github (later maybe also via PyPI):
+Install hatyan OPTION 1: Install from github in an existing or new environment:

-- download Anaconda 64 bit Python 3.7 (or higher) from https://www.anaconda.com/distribution/#download-section (miniconda should also be sufficient, but this is not yet tested)
-- install it with the recommended settings, but check 'add Anaconda3 to my PATH environment variable' if you want to use conda from the windows command prompt instead of anaconda prompt
+- optional: download Anaconda 64 bit Python 3.7 (or higher) from https://www.anaconda.com/distribution/#download-section (miniconda should also be sufficient, but this is not yet tested).
+Install it with the recommended settings, but check 'add Anaconda3 to my PATH environment variable' if you want to use conda from the windows command prompt instead of anaconda prompt
 - open command window (or anaconda prompt)
 - optional: ``conda create --name hatyan_env -c conda-forge python=3.7 git spyder -y`` (or higher python version)
 - optional: ``conda activate hatyan_env``
 - ``python -m pip install git+https://github.com/Deltares/hatyan`` (this command installs hatyan and all required packages, add a tag like ``@v2.3.0`` if you require a specific version)
 - to update hatyan: ``python -m pip install --upgrade git+https://github.com/Deltares/hatyan``
-- ``conda deactivate``
+- optional: ``conda deactivate``
-- to remove venv when necessary: ``conda remove -n hatyan_env --all``

 Install hatyan OPTION 2: get and install RPM on CentOS/RHEL